ianepperson/telnetsrvlib/README.rst

  pip install telnetsrv

 Note that there are no dependancies defined, but if you want to use the green version, you must also install gevent.
+If you wish to use the SSH server, you must also install paramiko.

 To Use
 ------